 I started writing copy by accident, in the early 1980s.
 At the time, I considered myself a romance novelist, and wrote magazine articles.
 I wrote copy purely as a favor for business colleagues.

 My name got passed around.
 My income from copywriting grew.
 This woke me up to the potential of this new avocation, so I took courses in marketing and public relations.
 Then I had a new career.

 Although it took me years, it won’t take you nearly as long to set up your business.
-Indeed, those of my students who have marketing and writing experience can set up their business in a month.
+I started writing copy way before the Web; communications was via phone, fax and postal mail.
+Those of my students who have marketing and writing experience have set up their business and have money coming in within a month.

 Here are some tips if you want to set up your business, and start making money quickly.

 * Everything you do for your copywriting business is cumulative.
 Tell as many people as you can about your new business.
 The more people who know what you do, the more clients you will get.